 Call a North Carolina Injury Attorney

-Virginia injury law allows victims to pursue financial compensation for the losses they have suffered due to the actions of medical staff.
+North Carolina injury law allows victims to pursue financial compensation for the losses they have suffered due to the actions of medical staff.
 These claims can be pursued through a medical malpractice lawsuit.
 Victims can be compensated for their additional medical expenses and loss of income.
 In addition to any economic damages a victim may have suffered, they may also be entitled to damages for any disability, disfigurement, mental anguish, pain, and any other suffering they endured.

 If the victim dies as a result of the medical negligence, their family can pursue for their wrongful death.